Research - NAPNAP

 • PICOT question or the equivalent (e g.
 PIPOH, PECODR, PESICO, ECLIPSE, SPICE).
 Clearly state the purpose of the study, including the specific aims to be accomplished.

-• Expected impact of the study-This section should address how this will be implemented in the population of interest and how its effectiveness will be evaluated.
+• Expected impact of the project.
+This section should address how this will be implemented in the population of interest and how its effectiveness will be evaluated.

 • Plans for dissemination of the outcomes of the study.
 Name of the journal to which the manuscript will be sent.